 Again, acetic acid is very strong stuff.
 It can work well for unblocking pores in the short term, but I what I cannot recommend is leaving apple cider vinegar on your face overnight like many recommend.
 7-9 hours of exposure is destined to cause some facial irritation.
 You can easily make your acne look worse, not better.

 Those stories were all long term, so if you want to use apple cider vinegar, I’d recommend leaving it for no more than 30 minutes, since you can easily enjoy the benefits of unblocked pores and dead p.acnes bacteria in that time anyway.
 Furthermore, apple cider vinegar smells nasty and you too will smell nasty if you keep it on your face for hours.

 Again, you should dilute the apple cider vinegar in water if you do use it in the short term.
 Some suggest a ratio of AVC to water of between 1:1 and 2:1.
 It’s also hyped up as a general toner and enhancer for your skin, but there’s no evidence of that whatsoever.
+It definitely won’t moisturise your skin like grapeseed oil.
 If it does work it will be best for targeting areas of especially infected and rampant acne.

 Apple cider vinegar is one of the most overrated acne cures ever.